AvogadroSG1/StackOverflowObsidianPlugin/README.md

 ## Features

-- **Article Synchronization**: Sync articles from your Stack Overflow for Teams directly into Obsidian.
+- **Article Retrieval**: Get articles from your Stack Overflow for Teams directly into Obsidian.
-- **In Your Workflow**: Search for articles and insert them into your notes without leaving Obsidian.
 - **Edit and Publish**: Edit articles within Obsidian and publish them back to your Stack Overflow for Teams instance.
+- **Create New Articles**: Take any Markdown file you write, and save it to Stack Overflow for Teams.

 ## Installation